Documentation

 • Senior living: medical visits and family outings with ADA lift required.

-Get this part right and you’ll avoid the “we should’ve bought bigger/smaller” regret later.
+When you understand the purpose and need for your bus, you’ll avoid the “we should’ve bought bigger/smaller” regret later.

 Step 2: Match the Mission to the Vehicle Type